Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Bounds on multiple pairwise divergences: Assouad's method

 For higher degrees of smoothness ($\numderiv > 1$), standard histogram estimators no longer achieve optimal rates in the classical setting~\cite{Scott79}.
 Accordingly, we now turn to developing estimators based on orthogonal series expansion, and show that even in the setting of local privacy, they can achieve the lower bound~\eqref{eqn:private-density-estimation-rate} for all orders of smoothness $\numderiv \ge 1$.

 Recall the elliptical Sobolev space (Definition~\ref{definition:sobolev-densities}), in which a function $f$ is represented in terms of its basis expansion $f = \sum_{j = 1}^\infty \optvar_j \basisfunc_j$.
-This representation underlies the orthonormal series estimator, which operates as follows.
-Given a sample $\statrv_{1:n}$ drawn i.i.d.\ according to a density $f \in L^2([0, 1])$, first compute the empirical basis coefficients
+This representation underlies the orthonormal series estimator as follows.
+Given a sample $\statrv_{1:n}$ drawn i.i.d.\ according to a density $f \in L^2([0, 1])$, compute the empirical basis coefficients

 where the value $\numbin \in \N$ is chosen either a priori based on known properties of the estimation problem or adaptively, for example, using cross-validation~\cite{Efromovich99,Tsybakov09}.
 Using these empirical coefficients, the density estimate is $\what{f} = \sum_{j=1}^\numbin \what{\optvar}_j \basisfunc_j$.